jkcso/Intel-One/README.md

 - Company search in corporate wiki aka the wikipedia of Corporations.
 - Annual reports, slideshows and other insights.
 - Search engine search in google, duckduckgo, baidu and bing.
+- Perform all of the above using just one flag.

 ### Targeting domains
 - Whois lookup.
 - Web vulnerability scan.
 - View archived versions of a website since its its day 1.
 - View robots.txt file including links not indexed by search engines.
+- Perform all of the above using just one flag.

 ### Other features
 - Shodan.io search.